-The notice of federal funding opportunity for the 2022 Knauss Marine Policy Fellowship is now open.
-The fellowship provides a one-year, paid experience for highly-qualified early career professionals to work on issues related to coastal, marine and Great Lakes science and policy in offices within the executive or legislative branch of government in Washington, D.C.
+The application period for the 2024 Knauss Marine Policy Fellowship is now open.
+The fellowship provides a one-year, paid experience for highly qualified early career professionals to work on issues related to coastal, marine and Great Lakes science and policy in offices within the executive or legislative branch of government in Washington, D.C.

 The student’s graduate degree program must be through an accredited institution of higher education in the United States or U.S. Territories;

 Students are eligible regardless of nationality; domestic and international students at accredited U.S. institutions may apply; and

 Applicants must have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.

 Please share this opportunity with colleagues, friends and potential applicants!